mirumee/ariadne-website/docs/explorers.md

 from ariadne.explorer import ExplorerPlayground
 ```

-GraphQL Playground was default explorer in Ariadne until 0.17 release.
-It's no longer maintained, with its features being merged back to GraphiQL 2, but it's offered as an alternative for teams and projects that don't want to make a switch yet.
+GraphQL Playground was default explorer in Ariadne until 0.17 release. **It's no longer maintained**. with its features being merged in to GraphiQL 2.
+It's provided by Ariadne as an alternative for teams and projects that don't want to make a switch yet.

 ### Supported options